 - a.
 The Central Bank expects (re)insurers to extend the same level of oversight to an intragroup counterparty exposure as they would to an external counterparty. - b.
-Where (re)insurers enter into intragroup arrangements, the ensuing risks are appropriately detailed in their risk register and the risk appetite statement includes detailed metrics on the levels/limits of intragroup arrangements that (re)insurers are willing to take on, inter alia, counterparty risk limits (single name, sectoral and geographic). - c.
-(Re)insurers are able to evidence that the board has appropriately considered its ongoing compliance with the pre-defined appetite for intragroup arrangements and that any KRIs set out in its risk appetite statement have been appropriately embedded in the (re)insurer's risk management framework generally. - d.
+Where (re)insurers enter into IGTs, the ensuing risks are appropriately detailed in their risk register and the risk appetite statement includes detailed metrics on the levels/limits of IGTs that (re)insurers are willing to take on, inter alia, counterparty risk limits (single name, sectoral and geographic). - c.
+(Re)insurers are able to evidence that the board has appropriately considered its ongoing compliance with the pre-defined appetite for IGTs and that any KRIs set out in its risk appetite statement have been appropriately embedded in the (re)insurer's risk management framework generally. - d.
 All deliberations by the board are fully documented, with the minutes of meetings providing sufficient detail evidencing appropriate board attention, the substance of discussions and their outcome, in accordance with the Corporate Governance Requirements5.
-Material intragroup arrangements should be regularly reviewed for their on-going appropriateness in respect of the (re)insurer and for their ongoing compliance with the pre-defined appetite for these arrangements.

-5 Section 16 of the Corporate Governance Requirements for Insurance Undertakings 2015 and Section 14 of the Corporate Governance Requirement for Captive Insurance and Captive Reinsurance Undertakings 2015

-- e.
-Risk management policies (inter alia liquidity, counterparty, reinsurance and investment) include definitions of and limits on intragroup arrangements and outline the frequency with which intragroup arrangements are reviewed and approved by the board. - f.
+Material IGTs should be regularly reviewed for their on-going appropriateness in respect of the (re)insurer and for their ongoing compliance with the pre-defined appetite for these arrangements. - e.
+Risk management policies (inter alia liquidity, counterparty, reinsurance and investment) include definitions of and limits on intragroup arrangements and outline the frequency with which material IGTs are reviewed and approved by the board. - f.
 Where (re)insurers implement group policies and procedures, they are in a position to demonstrate how these group policies and procedures appropriately reflect the (re)insurer's risk exposures, tolerances and requirements. - g.
-The (re)insurer's internal audit function includes regular audits of IGT risk management in its overall audit planning. - h.
-(Re)insurers are expected to consider whether IGTs are appropriately and accurately reported, including whether the levels of IGTs (re)insurers are required to report to the Central Bank align with those in the financial statements
+The (re)insurer's internal audit function considers regular audits of material IGT risk management in its overall audit planning.

+5 Section 16 of the Corporate Governance Requirements for Insurance Undertakings 2015 and Section 14 of the Corporate Governance Requirements for Captive Insurance and Captive Reinsurance Undertakings 2015 h.
+(Re)insurers are expected to consider whether material IGTs are appropriately and accurately reported, including whether the levels of IGTs (re)insurers are required to report to the Central Bank align with those in the financial statements